CESSProject/doc-v2/cess-miners/consensus-miner/running.md

    ```

    Every automatic upgrade from you means a bug fix for the consensus miner program by the official, and we **strongly discourage** you from turning off the automatic upgrade feature, as this may render your service **unusable**.

+4. How do I know which remote attestation method my machine supports?
+    If the processor supports Intel® SGX and FLC, then DCAP is supported.
+    There are two options to determine if your system's processor supports FLC:

+    * First Option:
+    On Linux* systems, execute cpuid in a terminal:
+        1. Open a terminal and run: $ cpuid | grep -i sgx
+        2. Look for the output: SGX_LC: SGX launch config supported = true

+    * Second Option:
+    Using test-sgx.c:
+        1. Go to the [SGX hardware Github](https://github.com/ayeks/SGX-hardware) and download the file test-sgx.c or clone the repository
+        2. Compile and run test-sgx.c according to the following instructions:
+            ```bash
+            gcc test-sgx.c -o test-sgx
+            ./test-sgx
+            ```
+        3. Find Output: sgx launch control: 1